The Middle Ages:

 COURSE DESCRIPTION

 Most of the medieval works we will consider together were, for all their difference from ourselves and contemporaries, part of the mainstream of medieval culture.
-In order to explore the Middle Ages' fuller range of identities, students will therefore be encouraged to focus their research interests on Europe's internal and external margins--among people such as Vikings, Saracens, Jews, heretics, and critics of the established order.
+In order to explore the Middle Ages' fuller range of identities, students will therefore be encouraged to focus their research interests on Europe's internal margins--among people such as Vikings, Saracens, Jews, heretics, and critics of the established order.

 READINGS